Ambassadors (TV series): Critical reception

 According to Alison Graham of the Radio Times: "There are some funny bits, but it's a drama with a light touch, rather than an out-and-out comedy.
 Not that there's anything wrong with that, as this is an engaging, even winning, hour."
 The Daily Telegraph journalist Jake Wallis Simons commented that "the two leading actors, Messrs David Mitchell and Robert Webb, brought the thing alive."
 Mitchell's character, he wrote, "was a wonderfully explosive and strait-laced character, who thought nothing of placing the sale of British military helicopters above rescuing British citizens from death at the hands of the Tazbekistan regime.
 At the same time, of course, he was 100 per cent buffoon."
-While considering it inferior to the same lead performers' Peep Show, Ellen E. Jones wrote in The Independent considered "Webb was a particular pleasure to watch.
+While considering it inferior to the same lead performers' Peep Show, Ellen E. Jones wrote in The Independent that "Webb was a particular pleasure to watch.
 After so long playing a total wally, it was simply fascinating to see him as a competent, practical employee."

 The Guardian's Sam Wollaston said it was "More of a drama with jokes than jokes strung together with some kind of story.
 The funniest bits are almost incidental" and "Ambassadors didn't blow me away, but it grew on me as it went along."